What is Speech and Language Therapy?

 - Struggles to or is not able to initiate conversations with others

-- Child is not fluently speaking by 3 ½ years
+- Child is not speaking fluently by 3 ½ years

 - Non-verbal children or hearing impaired